FreeRad1cal/AutoConverter/README.md

 # AutoConverter
 A simple console application that watches a list of folders for new files with certain extensions, and automatically converts any new files by invoking handbrakecli.exe with the specified arguments.
-The configuration is provided in the config.json in the application root:
+The configuration is provided in the config.json file in the application root:
 ```json
 {
   "WatchedPaths": [